GetLinkfire/API.TestAssigment/README.md

 Hi!

-Current task tightly relalated to our project.
-We are working on aggregating information from different media services (such as Spotify, Deezer, iTunes ect.) under one url (check this to see how it is look like https://lnk.to/test_link - music link, https://tix.to/test_link - ticket link)
+Current task tightly related to our project.
+We are working on aggregating information from different media services (such as Spotify, Deezer, iTunes etc..) under one url (check this to see how it is look like https://lnk.to/test_link - music link, https://tix.to/test_link - ticket link)

 We respect your time, so we did some kind of a code template of task below.
 There is couple of 'to do' that you could implement.
-If you have time and prefer to do **everything from scrach, it is also possible**.
+If you have time and prefer to do **everything from scratch, it is also possible**.
 We are trying to be as flexible as possible and give you an ability to decide on solution and effort that you want to spend on the task.

 ### What will be evaluate and appreciate:

 - ability to write clean, readable and supportable code
 - ability to recognize where pattern/principle could be used and ability to apply the pattern/principle
-- ability to work with existing code (if work with template will be choosen)
+- ability to work with existing code (if work with template will be chosen)
 - ability to organize code
 - ability to write documentation to your own code